umarhassan-mitodl/4.s67-fall-2016/content/pages/calendar.md

 {{< tdclose >}}{{< tdopen >}}

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen colspan="3" >}}
 Optional: Session with Harvard "Technical Lands" class.
-Screening of Ilisa Barbash and Lucien Castaing-Taylor's [*Sweetgrass*](https://www.amdoc.org/watch/sweetgrass/?gad_source=1&gclid=Cj0KCQjwhb60BhClARIsABGGtw8_Gdhw6T6wGW12NXvbjlnaI68kS5SypaVSQ855adDY6AKCDXX_JiAaAt2OEALw_wcB) with discussion of W. Cronon books to follow: *Nature's Metropolis* and *The Trouble with Wilderness*
+Screening of Ilisa Barbash and Lucien Castaing-Taylor's {{% resource_link "98e2c1d0-9f16-4a22-a07f-e10b81ca835c" "*Sweetgrass*" %}} with discussion of W. Cronon books to follow: *Nature's Metropolis* and *The Trouble with Wilderness*
 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 8
 {{< tdclose >}}{{< tdopen >}}